chippyash/simple-accounts-3/README.md

 and any chart of accounts (COA) that they use.
 The `sa_coa` table can hold an infinite number of COAs, so it shouldn't be too much of a problem.

+#### Doctrine Migrations

+If you are using Doctrine Migrations, you can take advantage of the supplied migration files in `src\php\SAccounts\Doctrine`.

+For development of this library you can migrate up the required DB structure into the test database by navigating to the root of this library and running

+`vendor/bin/doctrine-migrations migrations:migrate --configuration doctrine-migrations.xml --db-configuration doctrine-db.php`

+To migrate down use:

+`vendor/bin/doctrine-migrations migrations:migrate prev --configuration doctrine-migrations.xml --db-configuration doctrine-db.php`

+For production use, either copy the migration files into your own migrations directory, (files are in src/php/SAccounts/Doctrine), or possible more conveniently by creating your own migration classes in your existing structure and the extending them from the supplied migrations.
+That will keep them in your sequence.

+Be aware that new features may result in additional migrations so if you update this library to a new feature version, check for new ones.

 ##### Control accounts
 Like Organisations, we don't support the concept of control accounts in this library.
 They are again an implementation detail between your application and this library,